nhnb/console-log/README.md

 console-log
 ===========

 Web-component for logging.
 It is especially useful to debug data binds.
-It supports both simple strings and complex JavaScript objects, which can be inspected in the console window.
+It supports both simple strings and complex objects, which can be inspected in the console window.

 ## Demo